camerondm9/blake2s-micro/README.markdown

 # BLAKE2s for embedded devices

 This is a size-optimized implementation of the [BLAKE2s hash function](https://blake2.net/).
-With all optimizations/constraints enabled, it can archieve a code size of about 500 bytes.
+With all optimizations/constraints enabled, it can archieve a code size of about 500 bytes (600 bytes including constant tables).

-**Note**: although this implementation is based on the reference implementation and it has been tested on all relevant test vectors, I cannot guarantee it will work in all cases as it has been modified quite a lot.
+**Note**: although this implementation is based on the [reference implementation](https://github.com/BLAKE2/BLAKE2/tree/master/ref) and it has been tested on all relevant test vectors, I cannot guarantee it will work in all cases as it has been modified quite a lot.

 Things that are different from the original reference implementation:

-  * By default, inputs are assumed to be aligned on word boundaries and the output digest length is fixed at compile time.
-Also, by default the input must be given in multiples of the block size (64 bytes).
-Most of these changes can be disabled.
   * Unrolled loops are re-rolled to save code size.
-  * No support for keyed hashing or salting, yet.
+  * No support for salting, yet.
 This is something that would be nice to have, if it can be disabled by default.
   * Code relies on modern features of C, to make it easier to read.
 We don't live in the 90's, so we can use variable declarations directly in a `for`